-‘Looking Through a Lens’ was a Heritage Lottery funded project based at Kendal Museum, which used pioneering digital technology to preserve some collections that possess considerable scientific, educational and social value.
+‘Looking Through a Lens’ was a Heritage Lottery funded project based at Kendal Museum, which used pioneering digital technology to preserve collections that possess considerable scientific, educational and social value.

 Preserving and presenting the past through digitisation 2014-16.